 I am a control freak, I had to learn to let that go.
 You cannot control ferry schedules, plane delays, and weather.
 Once I started my MC trip through the Philippines, I drove for days in heavy rain, because that simply happens.
 When the water raised too high to cross I waited for it to lower and that is how my life has been ever since I left the Netherlands: Lots of waiting time: For new projects to come my way, for my business to grow, for immigration, for travel, in ports, in restaurants, for traffic, I do wait a lot.
 You get creative, the waiting time can be used. to either relax or do social media, connect with people or simply read a book or write in your journal.

 I learned that I am not good with criticism.
 Being an “online exposed person” you need a thick skin to ignore the negative and jealous comments people make.
 I had to learn that I can never make everybody happy, but I o wish I could.
 I had to let go of that, together with my urge to lessen every need that comes on my path in the shape of poverty, cruelty and injustice.
 Which happens to be a lot when you travel the way I do, away from the tourist areas.

-Not much tourist hotspots on this website, it is more about daily life and respect for those working day by day to get by.
+Not many tourist hotspots on this website, it is more about daily life and respect for those working day by day to get by.
 For that is what the majority of the people do in developing countries: getting by.
-I had to let go of my first world thinking and mentality in order to survive.
-For all my knowledge of empowerment projects, politics and social structures and even simple concepts of happiness and survival were useless.
+I had to let go of my first-world thinking and mentality in order to survive.
+All my knowledge of empowerment projects, politics and social structures, and even simple concepts of happiness and survival were useless.

 How did my business develop?

 I could do better, but there is progress.
 I am happy with that.
 But if someone created a breakthrough, that would be amazing.
-Today the life of a blogger and YouTubers is more about algorithm than it is about content.
-And with the travel ban in f.e. the Philippines the best found part of this website in the search results is out of business.
+Today the life of a blogger and YouTubers is more about algorithms than it is about content.
+And with the travel ban in f.e. the Philippines the best-found part of this website in the search results is out of business.